mcneel/developer.rhino3d.com/content/en/guides/compute/compute-net-getting-started/index.md

             var sphere = new Rhino.Geometry.Sphere(Rhino.Geometry.Point3d.Origin, 12);
             var sphereAsBrep = sphere.ToBrep();

-            // the following function calls compute.rhino3d.com to get access to something not
+            // the following function calls rhino.compute to get access to something not
             // available in Rhino3dm.
 In this case send a Brep to Compute and get a Mesh back. var meshes = MeshCompute.CreateFromBrep(sphereAsBrep);